-The community land in hindfield should be kept a open Space.
-If it is sold to the consequent building works occur as it would create a mass highly unsuitable for our Suburb i The landscape will be irretrievably destroyed by These classe development which will obviously follow from the blacket a feroning.
-Our children will not hear the lovely village atmosphere - once these community lands are gone they will be lost to ferre generation.

-Our community facilities are needed as its please do not regare than.
+The community land in hind Rield should be hapt as open Space.
+If it is sold + the consequent building works occur and it would create a mass highly unsuitable for our Suburb & The landscape will be irretrievably destroyed by These dense developments which will obviously follow from the blacket , rezoning .
+Our children, will not mon the lovely village atmosphere - once these commenting lands are gone lost to Reture generations community facilities are needed as it please Not rezone them a Yor sneedy Signed: adie As ARNITASE Name: Date: NOJ 2006 Address: MACHENZIE LINDFIELD ST. .
+NISW 2070

-CAROLLE ARRITAGE

-17 Nov 2006

-MACHERSE ST. LINSFIELD NOW 2000

-The Chairperson Public Hearing on Land Reclassification for C/- Ku-ring-gai Council Locked Bag 1056 Pymble NSW 2073
+The Chairperson Public Hearing on Land Reclassification for \\\\\ C/- Ku-ring-gai Council Locked Bag 1056 Pymble NSW 2073

-Subject: Objection to Community Land for Reclassification (Your Reference:
+Subject: Objection to Community Land for Reclassification (Your Reference: 05480)

-Dear Sir/Madam,

 I object to the reclassification of community land for the reasons listed below.
 I request Council to send a copy of this letter to each Councillor.

-i.
-Once the Community hard is reclassified there is no guarantee that the community will benight - we the

-community, well be in the hards of potential develope

-- multi-storey buildings with , perhaps, carparking.

-2. We need more open space plus heldren's

-play areas in hendfield particularly as many

-people with young children are being forced with living in apartments
+Once the Community hand is reclassified there is no generantee that the community will benefit - we the 1. commenty, well be in the hards of potential developers multi-storey buildings with , perhaps, carparking We need more oph space plus eldi en i 2. - indfield play aveas particularly as young children people with and eed Deere apartments nito levering in Signed: PAIMER Name: 2006 Date: Address: RCl

-was morely of the second

-Signed: I Palma

-Name: CELIA PALMER

-Date:18 Nov 2006

-Address: 19/15 Tryan Rd hundfeld

-Сору:

-Director General - Department of Local Government (for considered reply) Locked Bag 3015, Nowra, NSW 2541.

-The Chairperson

-Public Hearing on Land Reclassification for Lindfield.

-C/- Ku-ring-gai Council

-Locked Bag 1056

-Pymble NSW 2073
+The Chairperson Public Hearing on Land Reclassification for Lindfield.
+C/- Ku-ring-gai Council Locked Bag 1056 Pymble NSW 2073